There are three documents as well as specific food product legislation that need to be considered when interpreting microbiological results.

 - Sampling plans should be consistent with ICMSF guidelines.
 Microbiological testing laboratories will be able to give advice to businesses on how to design appropriate sampling plans.

 - Food businesses should not use the ’defective' limit as an upper limit for process control.
 Food businesses should identify limits that are achievable for their food process.
-These would be expected to be lower than the ’defective' limit for businesses operating under a Risk Management Programme (RMP), a Food Safety Programme (FSP), a Product Safety Programme (PSP) or other programmes where good hygienic practices will be standard.
+These would be expected to be lower than the ’defective' limit for businesses operating under a Risk Management Programme (RMP), a Food Control Plan (FCP), a Product Safety Programme (PSP) or other programmes where good hygienic practices will be standard.
 These process control limits should be reviewed regularly particularly if processing conditions change in any way, as part of commissioning of new processes and equipment, or during a review of HACCP.

 - The number of samples taken must comply with the requirements of the relevant document (usually a minimum of 5 samples are required, per batch of a particular food product).